Send the link below via email or IMCopy

 Based on the chain of production shown answer the following questions.

-What is vertical integration/ merger?
+vertical integration/ merger

-What is horizontal integration/ merger?
+horizontal integration/ merge

-Give examples of real companies
+Give hypothetical examples using real companies

 Explain the types of integration from the diagram